 Exercise and Fitness as You Age

-Exercise Plans to Get Fit and Stay Fit as You Get OlderIn This Article
+Exercise Tips to Get Fit and Stay Fit as You Grow OlderIn This Article

 As you grow older, an active lifestyle is more important than ever.
 Regular exercise can help boost energy, maintain your independence, and manage symptoms of illness or pain.
 Exercise can even reverse some of the symptoms of aging.
 And not only is exercise good for your body, it’s also good for your mind, mood, and memory.
 Whether you are generally healthy or are managing an illness, there are plenty of ways to get more active, improve confidence, and boost your fitness.